cozygene/glint/docs/source/input.rst

 **--gsave**

-Saves glint files, including a binary version of the methylation data (*.glint* file) and two additional files:
+Saves glint files, including a binary version of the methylation data (*.glint* file) for gaining computation speed-up in the following commands.
+In addition, this command saves two additional files:

 - *datafile.sites.txt* - contains the CpG identifiers of the sites in the data and additional information for each CpG: chromosome, position, nearest gene and genomic category.